0xNefu/txchyon/src/content/posts/getting-started/what-is-cryptocurrency.md

 ---
 title: "What is Cryptocurrency?
-A Complete Beginner's Guide to Blockchain in 2026"
+A Complete Beginner's Guide to Blockchain"
 description: "Confused about cryptocurrency and blockchain?
 This beginner-friendly guide explains what cryptocurrency is, how blockchain technology works, why it matters in 2026, and the key differences from traditional money."
 date: 2025-12-22
 updatedDate: 2025-12-22